-WASHINGTON, DC– Today, the Black Women’s Health Imperative (BWHI) is speaking out to oppose the Trump Administration’s gag rule that would prevent people who access care through Title X providers from obtaining information about the full range of reproductive health care options.
+WASHINGTON, DC (May 24, 2018)– Today, the Black Women’s Health Imperative (BWHI) is speaking out to oppose the Trump Administration’s gag rule that would prevent people who access care through Title X providers from obtaining information about the full range of reproductive health care options.
 This rule will impact many individuals who are uninsured, have low incomes, and are people of color.

 The rule “gags” any Title X providers from referring their patients to health care providers for safe, legal abortion services, such as Planned Parenthood and community health centers.
 Title X providers who do not comply with this rule could risk losing federal funding.
 Planned Parenthood and other Title X providers have been a vital component of the safety net providers for reproductive services.